 The frequency of undisclosed criminal conviction discrepancies emphasizes the significance of a thorough and effective background screening program.
 Positive drug test results, however, are also a common discrepancy among survey participants.
 This coincides with the latest workplace drug positivity research that indicates historically high records.
-In the general U.S. workforce, positivity increased 3.8 percent (5.3% in 2019 versus 5.5% in 2020), according to the 2021 Quest Diagnostics Drug Testing Index.9 The study is the first large-scale analysis of laboratory workforce drug tests performed during the COVID-19 pandemic.
+In the general U.S. workforce, positivity increased 3.8 percent (5.3% in 2019 versus 5.5% in 2020), according to the 2021 Quest Diagnostics Drug Testing Index.12 The study is the first large-scale analysis of laboratory workforce drug tests performed during the COVID-19 pandemic.

-Cisive asked participants if their organization uses a criminal record adjudication matrix when deciding how to treat records from background checks (see Table 7).
-The majority of employers indicated that they do (71%), while slightly more than one-fifth (22%) do not.
+Cisive asked participants if their organization uses a criminal record adjudication matrix when deciding how to treat records from background checks (see Table 9).
+The majority of employers indicated that they do (87%), while only onetenth (10%) do not.
 "Employers should set the criteria for adjudication matrix to be job-specific and be mindful of not violating any federal, state, or local equal employment laws," states Chad Ascar, Director of Compliance and Product Training at IntelliCorp, a Cisive company.